roadtools/roadtherma/README.md

   configure the data processing is specified below.

 Options:
+  --plots / --no-plots            Whether or not to create plots.  [default:
+                                  True]
-  --cache / --no-cache            Wheter or not to use caching.
+  --cache / --no-cache            Whether or not to use caching.
 If this is
                                   enabled and no caching files is found in "./.cache" the data will be processed from scratch and cached afterwards.
 The directory